pvaladez/petervaladez.com/content/posts/modifying-the-gatsby-twitter-plugin.md

 You may have noticed that Twitter's widgets.js actually turns `blockquote.twitter-tweet` into `div.twitter-tweet.twitter-tweet-rendered` after the rendering is done.
-While I could have just added my CSS animations directly to `.twitter-tweet`, the fact that widgets.js is removing and adding elements during the rendering will mean that the gray background will flash a couple of times will rendering happens.
+While I could have just added my CSS animations directly to `.twitter-tweet-rendered`, the fact that widgets.js is removing and adding elements during the rendering will mean that the gray background will flash a couple of times while rendering happens.
 Me no likey.

 ### Backup Plan